drmdrew/syncrets/README.md

             file: ~/.syncrets/.vault-b-token
 ```
 Using a configuration file allows you to refer to servers using the name
-(alias) present in their section of the configuration file.
+(alias) present in their section of the configuration file, so you can
+refer to `vault://vault-a/secrets` rather than `http://localhost:8200/secrets`.

 This example configuration file configures syncrets to reach `vault-a` using
 `http://localhost:8200` and to reach `vault-b` using `http://localhost:8201`
 which saves you from having to type out the full scheme, hostname, and port
 when building URLs to pass to syncrets.
-The configuration tells syncrets to
+The configuration also tells syncrets to
-load the vault token from file assuming that these tokens have been obtained
+load vault auth tokens from file (assuming that these tokens have been obtained
-previously.
+previously).

 ## syncrets ejson